 About Boa Vista

-Boa Vista Cape Verde (Boa Vista is “good view” in Portuguese) is the easternmost island of the archipelago.
+Boa Vista Cape Verde (Boa Vista which means “good view” in Portuguese) is the most easterly island of the archipelago.
+Situated just 450km from Senegal on the African mainland.
 It is located in the Barlavento group of islands.
-Marine turtles and traditional music, as well as its ultra-marathon and its sand dunes are some of the main features of the island.
-Furthermore Boa Vista has 55 kilometers of beaches to rival those you’d find in Jamaica or Barbados.
+Marine turtles and traditional music, together with its extensive sand dunes are some of the main features of the island.
+Furthermore Boa Vista has 55 kilometers of beaches to rival those you would find in Jamaica or Barbados.

-While mass tourism has already reached the smaller neighbouring island of Sal, life on Boa Vista is a bit more authentic.
+While mass tourism has already become a way of life on the neighbouring island of Sal, life on Boa Vista remains a bit more authentic.
 With direct flights from many cities in Europe you can be on one of Boa Vista’s beaches the same day.
-People familiar with Cape Verde assume that Boa Vista will probably be a serious rival for the island of Sal with regard to tourism in a few years.
+You could lose yourself on one of Cape Verde’s longest beaches.
+In addition would have the option to try out in some water sports.
+Boa Vista is definitely worth a visit.